thi-ng/umbrella-docs-temp/poisson.poissonopts.index.md

 ## PoissonOpts.index property

 Spatial indexing implementation for nearest neighbor searches of candidate points.
-Currently only `KdTree` from the  package is available and must be pre-initialized to given dimensions prior to calling `samplePoisson()`<!-- -->.
+Currently only [KdTree](./geom-accel.kdtree.md) is available and must be pre-initialized to given dimensions prior to calling [samplePoisson](./poisson.samplepoisson.md)<!-- -->.

 The data structure is used to store all successful sample points (as keys) incl. their exclusion radius (as value).